japila-books/apache-spark-internals/docs/storage/MemoryStore.md

 putIteratorAsValues tries to put the `blockId` block in memory store as `values`.

-putIteratorAsValues is used when BlockManager is requested to store xref:storage:BlockManager.adoc#doPutBytes[bytes] or xref:storage:BlockManager.adoc#doPutIterator[values] of a block or when xref:storage:BlockManager.adoc#maybeCacheDiskValuesInMemory[attempting to cache spilled values read from disk].
+putIteratorAsValues is used when BlockManager is requested to store storage:BlockManager.md#doPutBytes[bytes] or storage:BlockManager.md#doPutIterator[values] of a block or when storage:BlockManager.md#maybeCacheDiskValuesInMemory[attempting to cache spilled values read from disk].

 == [[reserveUnrollMemoryForThisTask]] `reserveUnrollMemoryForThisTask` Method